edgedb/edgedb/docs/datamodel/access_policies.rst

     }

 When no access policies are defined, object-level security is not activated.
-Any properly authenticated client can select or modify any object in the database.
+Any properly authenticated client can carry out any operation on any object in the database.

 .. warning::